I often recommend matched betting as one of the best ways to make money online in the UK.

 So, the football’s off.
 As is UK horse racing, and many other sports.

-Can you still do matched betting now?
+Can you still do matched betting during Covid-19?

 Most of the bookies have casino sections and they’re all still running their usual offers.
 It’s expected that they will increase the focus on casino offers with the sports off – hopefully with lots of new juicy offers!